patsteph/LocalBook/README.md

 # Start Ollama service (keep this running in a terminal)
 ollama serve

-# In a new terminal, pull the recommended model
+# In a new terminal, pull the required models
-ollama pull mistral-nemo
+ollama pull mistral-nemo  # Main LLM for answers ollama pull phi4-mini     # Fast model for follow-up questions
 ```

 ### Step 3: Clone and Set Up Backend